top of page

 Or is it?

-I have just completed my first draft of a middle-grade novel centered around a 10-year-old wheelchair user who is able to solve problems of accessibility and feeling different than her peers, through the power of her own imagination.
+I have completed and sent a copy of a middle-grade novel to my agent for review.
+It's centered around a 10-year-old wheelchair user who is able to solve problems of accessibility and feeling different than her peers, through the power of her own imagination.

 Working on an adult fiction novel as well, this one is a powerful ode to a question I have often pondered myself: If the world didn't constantly remind me of my own disability, would I even notice?